ruialexrib/Programatica.Auth.SAML.ServiceProviderUtils/README.md

 # Programatica.Auth.SAML.ServiceProviderUtils

-The main purpose of this project is to provide a set of utilities to implement SAML authentication in .net core projects.
+The main purpose of this project is provide a set of utilities to implement SAML authentication in .net core projects.

 ## Factories
 - AuthnRequestFactory.cs - builds a SAMLRequest (AuthnRequest) and create an encoded url to start the Single Sign On (SSO) process